-The program begins in June each year, though in some cases students may begin in September.
+The program begins during the summer 2 term in late June or early July each year, though in some cases students may begin in September.
 It is also possible to complete the degree over a longer time period as a part-time student.

-The professional education component consists of study in educational research, foundations of education, curriculum, methods of instruction, and student-teaching.
+The professional education component consists of study in foundations of education, pedagogical content knowledge, curriculum development, methods of instruction, and student teaching.
 This combination ensures strength in the field of study combined with a comprehensive set of teaching skills appropriate to adolescents.

 - SED DS 502 Introduction to Adolescent Development (2 cr)